lamaprogramer/SummerStore-JuniHackathon/README.md

 Using the data transfer system, I could now implement the last notable feature, a pagination.
 The functionality is pretty simple, you have two buttons, one going forward, and one going backward, and you can use these buttons to flip through pages of products.
-After the pagination was implemented, the only things I had time to do were to make some style changes and clean up the code a bit.
+After the pagination was implemented, I made some stlye changes and cleaned up the code a bit.

 I changed the secondary color of the application from a pale yellow to a lime green.
 Pale yellow is now the accent color for some controls.
 I also added icons to the buttons and added a helper class to make styling the buttons easier.

+Then I implemented a search bar, and restricted api data to only get products from the plant category.
+This was way easier to do since nearly all the code I needed was already implemented.

 That pretty much covers the most notable parts of the development process, I think the application is at a point where if I had the time to add more features, I could integrate them pretty easily.
-Some features I wanted to get to but didn't have time to include: A search bar, pages of different types of summer-related products, and displaying more product info.
-If I had a lot of time, writing an HTML parser for the product descriptions could have been fun too.
+Some features I wanted to get to but didn't have time to include: Displaying more product info, and provide proper item descriptions.
+If I had a lot of time, writing an HTML parser for the product descriptions could have been fun.

-Overall, I'm pretty happy with how the project turned out, I learned a bunch of new stuff, such as Maven, Java HTTP requests, integrating APIs, JavaFX, and GSON.
+Overall, I'm pretty happy with how the project turned out, I learned a bunch of new stuff, such as Maven, Java HTTP requests, integrating APIs, JavaFX, GSON, and GUI design.
 I also got to use some stuff I don't normally use, such as generics, nested classes, and tree-based structures.